Last modified on: 21/11/2024

 • Don’t forget to give the nooks and crannies around and underneath the seal some attention; they deserve it.

-To rinse away any lingering dirt particles from the rubber seal.
-Make use of the self-cleaning function if available, or kick off an empty cycle with warm or hot water to finish the job.
+Rinse away any lingering dirt particles from the rubber seal.
+Make use of the self-cleaning function if available, or kick off another empty cycle with warm or hot water to finish the job.
+This method is a bit wasteful when it comes to water, but it’s sometimes necessary.

 Preventing mould and keeping that rubber seal clean

-To keep mould and mildew at bay on your washing machine’s rubber seal, here are the golden rules:
+Here are the golden rules to keep mould and mildew at bay on your washing machine’s rubber seal:

-• After a laundry cycle, don’t forget to leave the washing machine door wide open.
+• Don’t forget to leave the washing machine door wide open after a laundry cycle.

 • Make it a habit to remove your freshly laundered clothes promptly once the cycle has wrapped up.